FirefoxBar/HeaderEditor/docs/docs/en-US/guide/custom-function.md

 ## Redirect request

-Pass the string with the full URL, if the function is not processed to return NULL or the original argument.
+Pass the string with the full URL, if the function is not processed to return `null` or the original argument.
 For example, the following code will add a `_test` to every request:

 ```javascript
 if (val.includes('_test.')) {